-The always polite Paddington Bear has always been a family favourite and this coin pays tribute to the bear from Darkest Peru.
+The always polite Paddington Bear has long been a family favourite and this coin pays tribute to the bear from Darkest Peru.

 2019 Paddington at the Tower

-Paddington’s London adventure continues into 2019 as two new UK Paddington 50p coins will be issued this year.
+Paddington’s London adventure continued into 2019 as two new UK Paddington 50p coins were issued that year.

-This is the first coin in the 2019 series, which has been released in August and will start circulating in our UK change based on demand.
+This was the first coin in the 2019 series, which was released in August and it has a mintage of 9,001,000.

 Paddington can be seen outside the Tower of London (former home of The Royal Mint).
 David Knapton’s design beautifully captures the day this very British bear brought marmalade sandwiches with him on a trip to the Tower – an iconic image I’m sure you’ll agree.

 Whilst we know the design for this final coin in the 2019 Paddington series, we’ll have to wait a little while until the coin is released on the 12th September.

 I’m sure collectors will be really keen to add this 2019 coin to their Paddington collection and continue his exploration around some of London’s most famous landmarks!

 This coin shows the bear outside St Paul’s Cathedral and is inspired by Bond’s final book, “Paddington at St Paul’s” which was published last year to celebrate the 60th anniversary.